bsuttor/ploneconf-talk-2022/presentation.md

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

-### What we do not want anymore
+### What we do not want anymore <!-- .element: style="color:white; position: relative; top: -2em;" -->

 - Devs who made bugfix directly on production

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9w0XCa6mMUQ" title="YouTube video player" frameborder="0" allow="accelerometer;  ; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="medias/quickfix-prod.webm" title="YouTube video player" frameborder="0" allow="accelerometer;  ; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [comment]: # (!!! data-auto-animate data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

 ### We want small and frequent releases <!-- .element: style="color:white; position: relative; top: -0.5em;" -->

-- Fewer changes in the source code  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Fewer changes in the source code
-- Changes are still fresh in mind <!-- .element: class="fragment" data-fragment-index="2" -->
+- Changes are still fresh in mind
-- If there is a bug, it’s easiest to find it <!-- .element: class="fragment" data-fragment-index="3" -->
+- If there is a bug, it’s easiest to find it

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0Ms0ebQ5cp8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <!-- .element: class="fragment" data-fragment-index="3" -->
+<iframe width="560" height="315" src="medias/donotreadthedoc.webm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- help junior dev to make release <!-- .element: class="fragment" data-fragment-index="4" -->
+- help junior dev to make release

-[comment]: # (!!! data-auto-animate data-background-image="medias/background-presentation-imio.png" data-background-size="contain")
+[comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

 ### We want to use same tools than dev used

-- Easy for dev to used it  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Easy for dev to used it
-- Make the same with buildout than eggs <!-- .element: class="fragment" data-fragment-index="2" -->
+- Make the same with buildout than eggs

--> We decided to use zest.releaser for releasing our buildouts <!-- .element: class="fragment" data-fragment-index="3" -->
+-> We decided to use zest.releaser for releasing our buildouts

-[comment]: # (!!! data-auto-animate data-background-image="medias/background-presentation-imio.png" data-background-size="contain")
+[comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

 ## Table of contents <!-- .element: style="color:white; position: relative; top: -2em;" -->